lsst/dp1_lsst_io/docs/processing/detection/index.rst

 "The LSST Science Pipelines Software: Optical Survey Pipeline Reduction and Analysis Environment" (`pstn-019.lsst.io <https://pstn-019.lsst.io/>`_).

-All measurements are stored in the catalog `Data products`.
+All measurements are stored in the catalog :doc:`/products/index`.

 Sources and objects